st303118/Spectral-Deconvolution/README.md

 This is a Python script for performing spectral deconvolution using non-negative least-squares optimization.
 It is handy in analytical chemistry, bioengineering, or spectroscopy where complex spectra must be broken down into known pure components.
 Carotenoids pure spectra I used for my project were originally published by:

-## Authors: Lesley A Clementson 1, Bozena Wojtasiewicz.
+# Lesley A Clementson, Bozena Wojtasiewicz.
 Dataset on the absorption characteristics of extracted phytoplankton pigments.
 Data Brief.
 2019 Mar 29;24:103875. doi: 10.1016/j.dib.2019.103875

 You can generate your pure spectra for similar applications as well or use the data published in that paper.